allinora/parse-php-cms/README.md

 0. Login
 0. Session
 0. Caching
-0. Parse Files ( to store images )
 0. Parse Objects ( to create buckets, albums, etc)
 0. Object relations (pictures belong to albums, albums belong to users, comments belong to users and pictures, etc)
 0. Eventually Roles to have albums shared with multiple users